Back to overview

 • Sarah Birk

 AI systems in e-commerce have long since moved beyond simply providing advice; they are increasingly taking over individual steps of the purchasing process.
-Agentic Commerce has gone from concept to reality in recent months, and with that attention comes the hype: “The traditional online store is dying,” “Personalization is becoming obsolete.”
-For store owners, this is unsettling and often unhelpful.
-This article cuts through the hype.
-It explains where Agentic Commerce really works, what that means specifically for your store, and why personalization is becoming more important—not less important—in this context.
+Agentic Commerce has gained significant attention and practical relevance in recent months.
+At the same time, the hype is growing: “The traditional online store is dying,” “Personalization is becoming obsolete.”
+For store owners, this is unsettling and often not very helpful.
+This article explains what you, as an online retailer, need to know right now.
+It explains where Agentic Commerce really works, what that means specifically for your store, and what role personalization plays in this.

 Key Points at a Glance

 • Commodity stores and experience-based stores are affected differently.
-Standardized product lines must be technically compatible.
-Experience-based stores must enhance relevance and inspiration.
+Standardized product lines should be technically accessible and reliably comparable.
+Experience-based stores should build on their strengths in customer advice, brand experience, and customer loyalty.

 What is Agentic Commerce?